-Not only through resumes, AI can also analyze social presence, past job experiences and other factors to analyze a candidate before even the first interview, allowing recruiters to focus on the top candidates and seed out the unfit.
+Not only through resumes, AI can also analyze social presence, past job experiences, information from personal portfolios and other factors to analyze a candidate before even the first interview, allowing recruiters to focus on the top candidates and seed out the unfit.

 AI determines a numerical rating based on the desired criteria of job candidates.

 AI-powered chatbots can create streamlined and unique employee experiences based on personal interaction with every employee.
 This would be far too time-consuming without AI assistance and can provide benefits to onboarding procedures, training requirements, and more.

 HR leaders are already cognizant of the technology’s importance to the employee experience with 92% stating chatbots will play a significant role in enhancing employee service in the future.